Ed Gein: Fate of Gein's property

-It is possible that the fire was not considered a matter of urgency to Fire Chief Frank Worden, the son of Gein's victim, Bernice Worden.
+It is possible that the fire was not considered a matter of urgency to Fire Chief Frank Worden, the son of Gein's victim Bernice Worden.
 When Gein learned of the incident while in detention, he shrugged and said, "Just as well."
-Gein's Ford sedan, which he used to haul the bodies of his victims, was sold at public auction for $760 to carnival sideshow operator Bunny Gibbons.
-Gibbons charged carnival-goers 25¢ admission to see it.
-The current whereabouts of Gein's Ford sedan is unknown.
+Gein's Ford sedan, which he used to haul the bodies of his victims, was sold at public auction for $760 to carnival sideshow operator Bunny Gibbons, who charged carnival-goers 25¢ admission to see it.
+The car's current whereabouts are unknown.